JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

  To generate a World, you will need to add the Mindustry World to your Archipelago folder.
 You can find the Mindustry World here -> (https://github.com/JohnMahglass/Archipelago-Mindustry)

  Please be aware that Linux build has not been tested yet.

+### Version 0.0.2 changelog

+- Added basic commands.
+To view available commands, use '/help'.
+- Improved feedback given to player on their connection status when a change occurs.
+- Updated Java Client to version 0.1.19

 ## What has been changed?